 All communities are named after the surname of their inhabitants.

 Makratika named after Makris family, Velianitika from Velianitis, Vlachopoulatika from Vlachopoulos, Zenebissatika from Zenebissatis, Apergatika from Apergis family, Argyratika from Argyros, Arvanitakeika from Arvanitakis, Aronatika due to Aronis, Dalietatika by Dalietos, Gramatikeika by Gramatikos, Bogdanatika from Bogdanos, Manesatika from Manesis, Anemogianatika from Anemogiannis, Mastoratika from Mastoras…etc

 History and Culture

-Culture also is the same with that of Corfu as the same conquerors passed from here and left the same marks, language too have about the same influences.
+Culture also is the same as that of Corfu as the same conquerors passed from here and left the same marks, language also has about the same influences.